+Associate Professor

+Caroline Gargett

+PhD

+(Non-Executive Director.

+Member of SE

+Committee)

-Associate Professor Caroline Gargett MD, PhD (Non-Executive Director) Independent non-executive director appointed 15 December 2014.
-Associate Professor Gargett is currently Deputy Director (Women's Health) at the Ritchie Centre, Hudson Institute of Medical Research and is also a National Health & Medical Research Council (NHMRC) Senior Research Fellow.
-In 2002 Associate Professor Gargett discovered adult stem cells in the endometrium, the lining of the uterus, changing our understanding of how the endometrium regenerates each month.
-She leads a collaborative project with the CSIRO Future Manufacturing Flagship to investigate the use of endometrial mesenchymal stem cells for a tissue engineering application in pelvic floor prolapse surgery.
-Her research findings are promising for the development of potential therapeutics.
-Associate Professor Gargett has served as President of the Australasian Society for Stem Cell Research (2013-2014) and is on the Boards for Biology of Reproduction, Reproductive Sciences and is an Associate Editor of Reproductive Sciences.
+Independent non-executive director appointed 15 December 2014.
+Associate Professor Gargett is currently Deputy Director (Women's Health) at the Ritchie Centre, Hudson Institute of Medical Research where she heads the Endometrial Stem Cell Biology Group.
+She is also a National Health & Medical Research Council (NHMRC) Senior Research Fellow.
+She leads collaborative research with CSIRO Manufacturing, Flinders and Warwick Universities investigating the use of endometrial mesenchymal stem cells for regenerative medicine application in urogynaecology, and is actively working towards clinical translation.
+Associate Professor Gargett has served as President of the Australasian Society for Stem Cell Research (2013-2014) and co-led the successful bid to bring the International Society for Stem Cell Research 2018 conference to Melbourne.
+She serves on the Editorial Boards of Scientific Reports, Biology of Reproduction and Reproductive Sciences.